Try FlashBoot for 99% Bootability!

 E2B v1.93 and later versions now have a \_ISO\docs\Make_E2B_USB_Drive\Add_Bootmgr_to_E2B_drives.cmd script.
 Just run this to add the correct version of bootmgr to any connected E2B USB drive.

 I added some .ISO or .imgPTN files but they are not detected by E2B and do not appear in the E2B menus - why?

 The most common mistake is that you have copied the file to the wrong folder/directory, see here for details.

 Windows Installer .imgPTN files should NOT go in the \_ISO\WINDOWS\XP folder.
-You can use any of the other 9 'normal' menu folders (such as \_ISO\WIN or \_ISO\MAINMENU) for .imgPTN files.
+Use any of the other 'normal' menu folder (such as \_ISO\WIN or \_ISO\MAINMENU) for .imgPTN files.

 Check that the file extension is correct.
 If you are using a Windows system, right-click on the file and click on 'Properties' to check the file extension.

 .txt, .cmd and files without a file extension will not be added to the E2B menus.
 If you have a .txt file of the same name - delete it.